New California gun control law mimics Texas abortion measure - NewsBreak

 Newsom acted a day after he signed eight other gun laws among numerous measures adding to California's already strict regulations.

-They encourage the safe storage of firearms and limit gun making including with a 3D printer.
+They include measures requiring schools to periodically inform parents about the safe storage of firearms and barring anyone from making more than three guns a year or making any guns with a 3D printer without obtaining a state-issued license.

 Others bar gun sales on state property, boost inspections of gun dealers, limit dealer fees, and add child and elder abuse to the list of crimes that block gun ownership.